BELLA: Black box model Explanations by Local Linear Approximations: BELLA

-Here, $n$ is the number of samples, $y_i$ is the actual target value, $\hat{y}_i$ is the predicted value, and $\Delta(\cdot)$ represents the distance function between the true and the predicted value.
-The original work by~\cite{berry1988generalization} uses the Euclidean distance, but later works~\cite{janson2001measure,janson2004measure} propose to use the squared Euclidean distance instead, because this distance is equivalent to the variance of the variable, which further improves the interpretability of $\Re$.
-We follow this argumentation, and use $\Delta(x, y) = (x - y)^2$.
+Here, $N$ is the number of samples, $y_i$ is the actual label, $\hat{y}_i$ is the predicted value, and $\Delta(\cdot)$ represents the distance function between the true and the predicted value.
+The original work by~\citep{berry1988generalization} uses the Euclidean distance, but later works~\citep{janson2001measure,janson2004measure} propose to use the squared Euclidean distance instead, because this distance is equivalent to the variance of the variable, which further improves the interpretability of $\Re$.
+We follow this argumentation, and use $\Delta(a, b) = (a - b)^2$.
 This definition implies that $\Delta$ is in fact equal to the Mean Squared Error (MSE).
-Thus, by optimizing $\Re$, we are actually optimizing the fidelity of a local model.
+Thus, by optimizing $\Re$, we are actually optimizing the accuracy of the local model.

-Our next goal is to avoid explanations that are too specific, i.e., explanations that apply to very small neighborhoods, as in Figure~\ref{fig:generality} (left).
-We rather aim for explanations that are at the same time accurate and general (Figure~\ref{fig:generality} (right)).
-Therefore we include the size of the neighborhood in the optimization function.
+However, to avoid explanations that are too specific, i.e., explanations that apply to very small neighborhoods, as in Figure~\ref{fig:generality} (left), we wish to optimize not just the \emph{accuracy}, but also the \emph{generality} of the surrogate model.
+Therefore, we include the size of the neighborhood in the optimization function, to aim for explanations that are at the same time accurate and general (Figure~\ref{fig:generality} (right)).
 One way to do this is to maximize the lower bound of the confidence interval of $\Re$.
-According to its definition (Equation~\ref{eq:re}), $\Re$ is a linear transformation of $\delta$, and hence the test of significance for $\delta$ is the same as for $\Re$~\cite{berry1988generalization}.
-The lower and upper bounds for the confidence interval of $\Re$ are given by:
+The lower and upper bounds for the confidence interval of $\Re$ are given by~\citep{berry1988generalization}:

 Here, \textit{MOE} stands for the Margin of Error.
 From Equation~\ref{eq:moe}, it follows that computing the lower bound of $\Re$ is analogous to computing the upper bound of $\delta$.
-Therefore, we can compute the margin of error for $\delta$ as $\textit{MOE}_{\delta} = t\frac{\sigma}{\sqrt{n}}$, where $\sigma$ is the standard deviation of the sample, $n$ is the sample size and $t$ represents the critical value from the t-distribution.
-We use the t-distribution because it is adapted small sample sizes, which is what we encounter when we grow the neighborhood.
+Therefore, we can compute the margin of error for $\delta$ as $\textit{MOE}_{\delta} = t\frac{\sigma}{\sqrt{N}}$, where $\sigma$ is the standard deviation of the sample, $N$ is the sample size and $t$ represents the critical value from the t-distribution.
+We use the t-distribution because it is adapted for small sample sizes, which is what we encounter when we grow the neighborhood.
 The distribution converges to the normal distribution as the sample size increases.

+Due to the non-monotonic nature of the $\Re$ value, we have to explore the whole space to maximize its lower bound.
+We employ a linear search algorithm (Algorithm~\ref{alg3}) to this end.